NuevoFoundation/workshops/content/english/jsappybird/1-Activity/jump-force.md

 ## Working Together

-In the repl.it window below, we started the code with the line `bird.body.velocity.y= -350;`.
+In the repl.it window below, we started the code with the line `bird.body.velocity.y = -350;`.

 ![alt text](../../img/jump_force.png "image to add gravity to the bird")